rwieruch/blog_robinwieruch_content/redux-state-keys.md

 {{% chapter_header "Cluttered State" "clutteredState" %}}

 React + Redux developers tend to use feature folders these days.
 Most of the time they are coupled to a nested reducer and actions and thus they are less accessible from the outside.
 They still get exposed yet overlooked.
 I'm advertising feature folders as well, but in larger applications one often ends up with a cluttered state.

-It happens because the specific domain state is nestded in the feature folders.
-Without thinking in advance about the nested substate, the state gets easily messy by adding domain unspecific state.
+The cluttered state happens because in feature folders it's fairly easy to mix up specific and unspecifc domain state.
+Without thinking in advance about the nested substate in a feature folder, the state gets easily messy.

 Consider the following example: You want to show error messages when a request fails (1), loading indicators for asynchronous requests (2) and load more buttons to fetch paginated data from your backend (3).
 Everything happens in different domains like editing an user or showing lists of messages and authors.
-Your state might look something like the following, where all the things typically nest in domain specific states.
+Your state might look like the following, where all the things typically nest in domain specific states.

 {{< highlight javascript >}}
 {